apache/nuttx-website/community.md

 * Search the mailing list [archives]({{ site.data.project.dev_list_archive_mailarchive }}) to verify there is no existing issue reporting the bug you've found.
 * Consider tracking down the bug yourself in the NuttX's source and submitting a patch along with your bug report.
 This is a great time saver for the NuttX developers and helps ensure the bug will be fixed quickly.

 #### Feature Requests

 Enhancement requests for new features are also welcome.
 The more concrete and rational the request is, the greater the chance it will be incorporated into future releases.

+Please note that all important changes must be first discussed on our mailing list!

 ### Source Code